viafintech/Barzahlen-Ruby/README.md

 The following is happening during a request:

 1. The signature, based on the provided `division_id` and `payment_key`, will get created (for the signature creation please refer to [Barzahlen API v2 Signature Documentation][api_documentation_signature])
-2. A https-request is send to the barzahlen api endpoint.
+2. A https-request is send to the Barzahlen API endpoint.
 3. The response is evaluated.
   1. If an error occured, it will try to parse the error, create a client lib exception and throw it.
   2. If everything works fine, the response will be returned as a ruby hash.